-We are delighted to feature this buttercream flower tutorial by Jiahn King this week.
+We are delighted to feature this buttercream flower tutorial by Jiahn Kang this week.
 Jiahn has garnered much acclaim since opening Brooklyn Floral Delight in 2015.
 Her bakery is the go-to place for New Yorkers seeking out an exquisite yet scrumptious buttercream celebration cake decked out in breathtakingly beautiful piped buttercream flowers.

 And now readers can learn to create her signature designs in her brand new book, Stunning Buttercream Flowers.
 The book features 25 projects in total including hydrangea, daisy, chrysanthemum, closed peony, open peony, Bu-te peony, ranunculus, round petal dahlia, pointy petal dahlia, anemone, pansy, billy ball flower as well as an elegant leaf and a selection of succulents: cactus, jelly bean succulent, echeveria, tufted ice plant.

 Directions for seven arrangement styles are covered including an edible terrarium arrangement, a crescent arrangement, a wreath style arrangement, a centered arrangement, a bouquet-style full blossom arrangement and bouquet arrangements for cupcakes.